Real Salt Lake: Broadcasting

-Radio broadcasts air on KSL AM 1160, FM 102.7 (English) and KTUB AM 1600 (Spanish).

-From 2023, every Real Salt Lake match is available via MLS Season Pass on the Apple TV app.
-Prior to the all-streaming deal, the club was aired across Utah on a number of television networks and stations.

 Sinclair Broadcast Group held television rights to Real Salt Lake games that were not aired by Major League Soccer's national television partners.
 The telecasts (which, until its discontinuation, were originally presented by Sinclair's American Sports Network) featured pre- and post-game coverage.
 Sinclair's Utah station KMYU served as the team's flagship station, and telecasts were syndicated to other Sinclair-owned stations in the region, and non-Sinclair stations in Albuquerque, Phoenix and Tucson.
 In 2018, the team extended its television deal with Sinclair, and announced a streaming partnership with KSL-TV, under which it offered in-market streaming of RSL's regional broadcasts, as well as their former sister club Utah Royals FC (NWSL) and reserve club Real Monarchs (then in the USL), on digital platforms.
 In 2020, the team extended its television deal with Sinclair until 2022.